Special Academic Programs, Exams, & Academic Disciplinary Actions

-Students may audit classes, if they have obtained permission from the dean of TCOM.
-Students may not sit for any exams or quizzes in any courses.
-Students may not actively participate in laboratories but may observe with instructor approval.
+Only individuals previously enrolled in TCOM may audit classes, contingent upon receiving permission from the Dean of TCOM.
+They may not sit for any exams or quizzes in any courses nor may they attend post-exam reviews.
+They may not actively participate in laboratories but may observe with instructor approval.
 Laboratories include OMM 1 – 4, Clinical Medicine 1 - 4, and all anatomy laboratories associated with the Systems Courses in Years 1 and 2.
-Students may not participate in any patient care activities.
+They may not participate in any patient care activities.

-Examinations are administered at the time and date established by the course director and/or published in the course syllabus.
-They begin and end as scheduled and all answers must be recorded in the manner prescribed by the course director.
-No examinations will be distributed after the first student has turned in a completed examination without the permission of the associate dean for academic affairs or his designate.
+Examinations are administered at the time and date established by the Office of Academic Affairs and published in the course schedule.
+They begin and end as scheduled and all answers must be recorded in the manner prescribed by the Office of Academic Affairs.
+For the first late arrival for an examination in a semester, a student will lose 10% of the total number of raw points on the examination.
+After the first late arrival to an examination in a semester, a student will receive a 0 (zero) % for any subsequent examinations to which he/she arrives late in that semester.
 No additional time will be given to students who begin an exam late.

 Secure Testing Policy

-Test questions and keys used in written examinations that contribute to a course grade may not be retained by students.
+Test questions used in written examinations that contribute to a course grade will not be retained by students.
 Following major written examinations, students may attend a post-examination review session to receive feedback on their examination performance.
+The college reserves the right to modify this policy at any time with prior notice to the students and faculty.

 A make-up examination is defined as an examination administered to a student in lieu of a regular course examination when the student has (1) arranged in advance to take an examination early or late or (2) missed taking a regularly scheduled examination.
-Make-up examinations are given only in the case of an approved absence or a documented medical excuse.
+Make-up examinations are given only in the case of an approved absence, which may include a documented medical excuse.

-Approval is required from the course director to authorize a make-up examination.
+The course director may authorize a make-up examination.
 If a make-up examination is not authorized by the course director, the student may appeal to the curriculum director.
 The curriculum director will meet with the assistant dean or associate dean for academic affairs and the course director to consider the appeal and render a decision to the student.
 The final decision on any appeal for a request for a make-up examination will be made by the associate dean for academic affairs.

 A student who misses an examination is not permitted to participate in a post-examination review of that examination if he/she has not completed the make-up examination by the time the post-examination review takes place.